saifalomari99/UCSB_Embedded_Computing_Systems_Fall2025/README.md

 **Project_03:** This project implements a rotary encoder controlled LED system on a MicroBlaze based FPGA platform using interrupt driven input handling and real time GPIO control.

 **Project_04:** This project implements an interactive LCD volume control UI on a Nexys A7 FPGA board running on a MicroBlaze softcore processor.

+**Project_05:** This project implements a polyphonic FM synthesizer on a Nexys A7 FPGA board running on a MicroBlaze softcore processor.
+A 14-key piano keyboard mapped to GPIO drives real-time note playback through a software FM synthesis engine with a full ADSR envelope.
+Synthesis parameters are displayed and edited live on a 2.8 inch SPI TFT LCD using a QP-nano Hierarchical State Machine to manage UI state.
+The system supports up to two octave shifts and multiple waveform types for both the carrier oscillator and the FM operator.